julianxhokaxhiu/SteamworksSDKCI/README.md

 # SteamworksSDKCI
-CI builds for Steamworks SDK for CMake build systems
+CI builds of Steamworks SDK for CMake build systems

 ## How to use